mazira/elasticsearch-required/README.md

 This plugin module adds this capability to the [Elasticsearch JavaScript client](https://github.com/elasticsearch/elasticsearch-js) by checking the data before it is indexed.

 Note that "required" in this case does not mean "truthy", but rather that the field is specified.
 That is, `null` is still a valid value.
+Use this plugin in conjunction with [elasticsearch-non-nullable](https://github.com/mazira/elasticsearch-non-nullable) to enforce required, non-nullable fields.

 # Usage
 ## Installation